How to Choose a Carhartt Jacket

 Men's Full-Swing Insulated Jacket

-If you get moderately cold winters but not the worst of the cold (think Missouri, Kansas, Kentucky), the best men’s option is the insulated jacket with quilted flannel lining.
-It’ll keep you warmer than a fleece-lined jacket, and the hood is insulated too.
+If you get moderately cold winters but not the worst of the cold (think Missouri, Kansas, Kentucky), the best men’s option is the insulated jacket with quilted lining.
+It’ll keep you warmer than a fleece-lined jacket.
 The best women’s choice for moderate winters is the washed duck sherpa-lined jacket.
 It’ll keep you plenty warm without going overboard, and it has quilted nylon lining in the sleeves for easy on-off.

 Women's Sherpa-Lined Jacket